-Advice: If you miss one of the viewpoints around a “view” you really loved, there is probably one or two more coming up that will allow you to check out that same spot.
+If you miss one of the viewpoints around a “view” you really loved, there is probably one or two more coming up that will allow you to check out that same spot.
 The really AMAZING views have at least 2 or 3 viewpoints to check out.

 After the first day of driving, we stopped and slept over in Bandon, OR.
-I wouldn’t necessarily recommend that you HAVE to stay here, it just was about half way to our destination and made sense for our trip.
+I wouldn’t necessarily recommend that you HAVE to stay here, it just was about halfway to our destination and made sense for our trip.
 We didn’t spend

 much any time in Bandon since we came in late, slept and got up and out before sunrise. <– Many people have weighed in on where to stay since I posted this recap, check out the comments on the bottom of this post for more details on where to stay along the route!

-Advice: Catch a sunrise on your drive if you can!
+Catch a sunrise on your drive if you can!
 Amazing views + gorgeous colors + open road = #bucketlistmaterial

 I would definitely recommend catching a sunrise on your drive, as these views were well worth the early morning alarm clock.
-Matt and I grabbed coffee and took in these breathtaking views as the morning sun crept up on the horizon.
+Matt and I grabbed a coffee and took in these breathtaking views as the morning sun crept up on the horizon.
 The thin layer of fog added to the Pacific Northwest “feel” and the experience seemed surreal.

-And just when we would start to get used to these forest views, the highway would meander back to the coast and greet you with more coastal views that left us Oohhh and aahhh, and then twist back to miles and miles of serene woods.
+Just when we would start to get used to these forest views, the highway would meander back to the coast and greet you with more coastal views that left us Oohhh and aahhh, and then twist back to miles and miles of serene woods.
 Just amazing.

-Eventually the Redwood Forests became more scarce and we were greeted by rolling hills of wineries (not pictured) and drought-ridden California hills.
+Eventually, the Redwood Forests became more scarce and we were greeted by rolling hills of wineries (not pictured) and drought-ridden California hills.
 By this time, it was about 2:00 and we were ready to turn in our rental car and start exploring San Fran.

 On the last leg of our trip, we were able to drive over the Golden Gate Bridge (so darn COOL!) and eventually made it to the San Francisco International Airport where we turned in our rental car and started our next adventure.

-The two day adventure was definitely a once in a lifetime opportunity for us, and we are still so grateful for beautiful weather and safe travels.
+The two-day adventure was definitely a once in a lifetime opportunity for us, and we are still so grateful for beautiful weather and safe travels.
 We had so much fun exploring this part of the country for the first time and can’t wait to go back someday.
 Seattle to San Francisco, and everything in between…. we heart you!
 Thank you for making our trip unforgettable!!

-Other Random Tips:
+Other Random Tips

-– Don’t wait to get coffee, gas or a snack!
+- Don’t wait to get coffee, gas or a snack!
 These towns do not come as often as we are used to, so don’t put off that pit-stop until it’s too late.
-No one wants a “hangry” passenger. #oops
+No one wants a “hangry” passenger.

 - There were hardly any fast food restaurants or familiar stores along the route, but we did see 2 Goodwills, 2 Habitat for Humanity ReStores and several Thrift stores, I restrained myself since I was traveling with a suitcase.